Ambiga Sreenevasan

-Ambiga Sreenevasan (அம்பிகா சீனிவாசன்; born 1956) is a Malaysian lawyer and human rights advocate, and one of eight recipients of the US International Women of Courage Award in 2009.
+Ambiga Sreenevasan (அம்பிகா ஶ்ரீநிவாஸன்; born 1956) is a Malaysian lawyer and human rights advocate, and one of eight recipients of the US International Women of Courage Award in 2009.
 She was the president of the Malaysian Bar Council from 2007 to 2009, and co-chairperson of Bersih, an NGO coalition advocating for free and fair elections.

 She previously served in the executive committee of the Women's Aid Organisation as well as in the Bar Council Special Committee on the rights of the indigenous Orang Asli people.
 She is a director of the Securities Industry Dispute Resolution Centre, and has been involved in the preparation and presentation of papers and memoranda on issues relating to the rule of law, the judiciary, the administration of justice, legal aid, religious conversion, and other human rights issues.

 As former president of the Malaysian Bar, she played a significant role in the establishing of a panel of eminent persons, together with LAWASIA, the International Bar Association's Human Rights Institute and Transparency International-Malaysia in the year 2008.
 This panel reviewed the judicial crisis of 1988 and issued a report which was the first of its kind, setting an important precedent for organisations to establish their own panel inquiring into abuses of power.

 In July 2011, she received an honorary Doctorate in Law (LLD) from the University of Exeter.